cboettig/labnotebook/_posts/2013-01-24-Data-URIs-for-image-archives.md

 ## Difficulties of Data URIs

-1. **Not displayed in Github Markdown** My chief disappointment is realizing that Github's markdown renderer will not display data URIs, so images won't show up on the Github copy of `knitr` markdown files.
-This is perhaps the most annoying, as it would be most convenient to have knitr always embed the images for my scripts and avoid external linking for Github files.
+### Not displayed in Github Markdown

+My chief disappointment is realizing that Github's markdown renderer will not display data URIs, so images won't show up on the Github copy of `knitr` markdown files.
+It would have been most convenient to have knitr always embed the images for my scripts and avoid external linking for Github files.
 This would be particularly helpful for scripts run on remote servers where the compute nodes do not have external web connections and so images have to be uploaded from the head node after running the script.
 Oh well, hopefully Github will consider addressing this.

 I don't see a good reason why Github markdown doesn't display images, since markdown displays any other valid HTML.
 Perhaps it is security related since almost anything can be put in a data URI.
 It may have something to do with how there server is handling images to begin with, since the images that are displayed come not from the original URL but from a separate link on `akamai.net`.
 I did send in a suggestion that they address this and was told they would look into it.
 Meanwhile I will continue uploading these images externally, and converting to data URIs when generating the files for the notebook version.

+### Large File Sizes

-2. **Large File Sizes** Because all of the image encoding is embedded directly within the link, and these data URIs are huge.
+Because all of the image encoding is embedded directly within the link, and these data URIs are huge.
 This creates several issues.

 - The markdown a deal less readable before it is rendered.
 A decent editor can just fold these away (e.g. select block and `zf` in vim).
 - The data URIs increase the filesize of the HTML dramatically.
 Compression is about 1/3rd more than the original image sizes.
 This can slow load times and makes the repository larger.
 As most images in the notebook are generated as basic pngs, the file sizes aren't huge (100 Kb range), but much larger than the raw HTML.